 How to Make Hoppin' John - The Recipe Method

-First, heat a large pot to medium heat and add in a bit of olive oil.
+First, heat a large pot to medium high heat and add in a bit of olive oil.

-Cook down the onions, peppers and celery until they are nicely softened.
+Cook down the onions, green peppers and celery until they are nicely softened.

 Add in a bit of garlic and smoked ham (or whatever pork you're using), and heat them through.